AGMOS COMBINES AIS GEO-FENCING AND MOB ALARM

 AIS alarm when vessel enters 500 meter zone

-AGMOS gives an alarm if an AIS vessel enters the 500 meter zone from the set geographical position (Geo-fencing).
+AGMOS activates an alarm if an AIS vessel enters the 500 meter zone from the set geographical position (Geo-fencing).
 The AtoN in AGMOS has a powerful 12.5 watt transmitter, guaranteeing for sufficient area coverage.

 Visible and audible MOB alarm when activated AIS MOB beacon

 Also, there is a man-overboard alarm available that makes each activated AIS MOB beacon visible and audible to the display terminal unit.
 The processor unit is equipped with alarm indication LEDs.
-The alarm outputs consist of floating switch contacts N.O. and N.C. an alarm output.
+The alarm outputs consist of floating switch contacts N.O. and N.C.

 AGMOS display terminal(s) in control room, radio room or onshore